Kennin-ji (建仁寺)

 Kennin-ji temple's inner moss garden, Kyoto, Japan

-Fallen camellia on a rock and moss garden in Kennin-ji temple, Kyoto, Japan
+Camellia flowers fallen on rock garden, Kennin-ji temple, Kyoto, Japan

 Moss garden with autumn colours, Kennin-ji temple, Kyoto, Japan